olin-electric-motorsports/AdvancedResearch/hardware_in_the_loop/software/README.md

     `$ sudo shutdown -r now`

-    The reason you have to reboot is because this script adds udev rules, which create symbolic links to our hardware.
+    The reason you have to reboot is because this script adds udev rules, which create symbolic links to our hardware (see above).
+It also edits your `~/.bashrc` file.
 If you know what you're doing and really don't want to reboot, you can instead try

     `$ source ~/.bashrc && sudo udevadm control --reload-rules`,